jakobatgithub/notification_test/README.md

 ## Setup Instructions

 ## TLS
 For transport layer security you need provide certificates.
 For development it's useful to create your own Certificate Authority (CA) with [mkcert](https://github.com/FiloSottile/mkcert).
-Create a new local CA with `mkcert -install` and copy the public root CA certificate `rootCA.pem` (which is created in `mkcert -CAROOT`) to `backend/certs/` and `test_notification_app/assets/certs/`.
-Create the public/private EMQX server certificates with `mkcert emqx_host_name` and `emqx_host_name` the URL of the EMQX broker and copy both the certificate and key `.pem` files to `emqx/certs/`.
+Create a new local CA with `mkcert -install` and copy the public root CA certificate `rootCA.pem` (which is created in `mkcert -CAROOT`) to `./certs/`.
+Create the public/private EMQX server certificates with `mkcert emqx_host_name` and `emqx_host_name` the URL of the EMQX broker and copy both the certificate and key `.pem` files to `./certs/`.
 For production it might be necessary to use certificates from a public CA as e.g. Let's encrypt.

 ### Prerequisites